Search in MDM

 Further

-Manual-Mecanica Answer on the Re: Help with my Daewoo I hope
+Manual-mechanics' response on the topic Re: Help with my Daewoo, I hope

-Have you checked the injection pressure in the multiple ???
-It should not exceed 2.5 to 2.7 kg/cm2.
+Have you checked the injection pressure at the manifold?
+It shouldn't exceed 2.5 to 2.7 kg/cm².

-If the pressure were too high, with the same time of opening of injectors, more flow is supplied than necessary = high co (greater than 0.4)
+If the pressure is too high, with the same injector opening time, more fuel than necessary is being delivered, resulting in high CO (above 0.4)

-tries The injector multiple (injection ramp), at normal atmospheric pressure should be around 2.5 kg/cm2 but when subjecting it to a suction greater than 0.5 atms the injection pressure must fall to 0.2 to 0.5 kg/cm2.
+If the injection value is too high, the cause should be sought in the fuel pressure regulator located on the fuel rail.
+At normal atmospheric pressure, it should be around 2.5 kg/cm², but when subjected to a suction greater than 0.5 atm, the injection pressure should drop to 0.2 to 0.5 kg/cm².

-Then proceed to disconnect the tube located between the regulator and the admission multiple and exert emptiness in the tube while the operation is repeated.
-The value will be in this case 0.2 to 0.5 kg/cm2.
+Next, disconnect the tube located between the regulator and the intake manifold and apply a vacuum to the tube while repeating the operation.
+The reading will be between 0.2 and 0.5 kg/cm².

-If blowing pressure is exerted in the aforementioned tube, the pressure increases even more to 3.5kg/cm2 which is the maximum that the pump supplies.
+If you apply blow-up pressure to the aforementioned tube, the pressure will increase further to 3.5 kg/cm², which is the maximum the pump delivers.

 Please connect or create account to join the conversation.